Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Entropy and mutual information for entanglement assessment

 We also take into consideration other useful entanglement metrics.
 The conditional entropy, $S(A|B)$, illuminates the dependence of subsystem $A$'s degrees of freedom on subsystem $B$.
 It is calculated as

 where $S(AB)$ is the entropy of the joint system.
 Using this metric, we can describe the mutual information of two systems $A$ and $B$,

 which we use in this work with the simplified notation $S_{A,B}$.
+In particular, we define the mutual information between two orbitals $i$, $j$ as $S_{ij}\equiv\frac{1}{2}S(i;j)$, where the factor $\frac{1}{2}$ is included such that it ranges between 0 and 1.
 The mutual information is symmetric under the exchange of its arguments.
 It provides an insight on how much subsystems $A$ and $B$ are correlated when ignoring the degrees of freedom of the rest of the system.
 Specifically, in the context of $A$ and $B$ being subsystems of a larger system $ABC$, a low amount of mutual information unveils that, even if the state of the total system is not separable in states of subsystems $A$ and $B$ (and thus entangled), such entanglement is linked to $C$ and not contained in $AB$.